w3c/WebPlatformWG/WorkMode.md

 ## Off-Topic Discussion Policy

-Webapps' [mail lists](#participation-and-communication) are only to be used for technical discussions of the group's specifications and related resources such as test cases.
+The group's [mail lists](#participation-and-communication) are only to be used for technical discussions of the group's specifications and related resources such as test cases.

 **Discussions related to general W3C-wide processes and policies are not appropriate for any of Web Platform' mail lists and as such, discussions on those subjects are considered "off-topic"**.